 Sex work is interesting in that a lot more people get involved in it than you think.
 Just like any hobby, job, or side hustle, there are people who dip their toe in every once in a while.
 Some try it once for a couple of months and give up.
 Others make it a career.

 I dated and lived with a career sex worker for a couple of years.
-We’ll call her Kristin, although that isn’t her real name.
+We’ll call her Hortense.
+Although that isn’t her real name, she definitely looks like a Hortense.

 She worked private parties for A-list Chicago celebrities like R Kelly and Twista.
 She worked the Vegas strip clubs during massive events like CES International and the AVN porn awards.
 She knew every corner of the industry.

-You would think I met Kristin during one of my Vegas trips or at a marijuana conference.
+You would think I met Hortense during one of my Vegas trips or at a marijuana conference.
 While I do enjoy my time in Sin City, I’m not a fan of strip clubs.
-Besides, Kristin would never have dating me if I met her there.
+Besides, Hortense would never have dating me if I met her there.
+She loathed men.

 Strip clubs are pits of commerce – the girls are highly trained in the art of conversation.
 And they’re hustlers – it’s all about the money.
 The more interested a girl is in you, the more of your money she wants.

-I knew this going in with Kristin, and I did still let her break my heart.
+I knew this going in with Hortense and I did still let her break my heart.
 It’s because I let myself forget the cardinal rules I’m about to teach you.

-You see…I didn’t meet Kristin the career stripper.
-I met Kristin the 35-year-old artist.
-She looked like your quiet aunt, and she was an expert at keeping her home and work life separate.
+You see…I didn’t meet Hortense the career stripper.
+I met Hortense the “artist.”
+She looked like your quiet aunt, and she’s an expert at keeping her home and work life separate.
 In fact, she was good about compartmentalizing everything to ensure you only dealt with her in isolated one-on-one environments.
+This is why I go out of my way in this blog to obscure facts she told me about her to protect her identity.

 1. Sex Workers Are Just Like You…